tutoriel-pandul/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/image/08/IMG15.webp)
 Without accumulated capital or materials, Robinson would be doomed to death.
 He then explains that capital enriches the worker in two ways:

-- It increases production, thus decreasing the price of goods for consumption
+- It increases production, thus decreasing the price of goods for consumption;
-- Which has the effect of increasing wages.
+- which has the effect of increasing wages.

 In modern society, capital acts as an equalizing force.
 Indeed, Bastiat says: